ryantd42/NY-Legislative-Git/2023/A7678A-2023/bill.md

  surplus agricultural products are provided to food relief  organizations at  competitive  wholesale  prices.
-NOTWITHSTANDING SECTIONS ONE HUNDRED TWELVE AND ONE HUNDRED SIXTY-THREE OF THE STATE FINANCE LAW, ANY  MONIES APPROPRIATED FOR THE PURPOSES OF THIS SECTION MAY BE DISTRIBUTED WITHOUT AN  APPLICATION  OR  COMPETITIVE PROCUREMENT PROCESS TO THE TEN REGIONAL FOOD BANKS.
-SUCH  FUNDS  SHALL  BE  DISTRIBUTED  ON  A  REGIONAL  BASIS;
+NOTWITHSTANDING SECTIONS ONE HUNDRED TWELVE AND ONE HUNDRED SIXTY-THREE OF THE STATE FINANCE LAW, ANY  MONIES APPROPRIATED FOR THE PURPOSES OF THIS SECTION SHALL BE DISTRIBUTED WITH- OUT  AN  APPLICATION  OR  COMPETITIVE  PROCUREMENT  PROCESS  TO  THE TEN REGIONAL FOOD BANKS.
+SUCH FUNDS SHALL BE  DISTRIBUTED  TO  EACH  REGION;
  PROVIDED,  IN REGIONS WITH MORE THAN ONE REGIONAL FOOD BANK, FUNDS SHALL BE DISTRIBUTED EQUALLY TO FOOD BANKS WITHIN SUCH REGION.
 REGIONAL  FOOD BANKS MAY SUBALLOCATE FUNDS TO FOOD RELIEF ORGANIZATIONS.